 Figuring out exactly who you want to hire is super important if you want to successfully recruit new people for your company.
 One way to do this is by creating an "ideal candidate persona".
 This means defining the kind of person who would fit in well with your company culture based on their skills, attitudes and values.
 You can gather input for this persona by looking at your company's employee value proposition and the specific requirements for the available job positions.

 Once you've created this persona, you'll want to identify the key traits of this person so you can figure out how to attract them.
 For example, is your ideal candidate a software engineer who's interested in working with cutting-edge technology?
 Or maybe they're a high-performing enterprise account executive who loves working with challenger brands?
 Knowing what draws your ideal candidate to a job will help you tailor your recruitment strategy to fit their interests and needs.

 Now you have your candidate persona, you need to craft personalised messages tailored specifically for them.
 By focusing on the needs of your candidates and showing that you are knowledgeable, considerate and intentional in your approach, passive job seekers will engage.

 When looking to recruit, think beyond the job requirements.
-What can your opportunity offer that'll boost their career (use your EVP and candidate persona to help choose the VPs).
+What can your opportunity offer that'll boost their career.
+Using the candidate persona like this will help you craft your employee value proposition, a core element of your broader employer brand strategy, more on employer branding here.
 It's essential to have considered what you're offering and why they stand out versus other candidates.

 "Think of sourcing as your strategy to fill live jobs and talent pipelining as your long-term outreach strategy to fill roles you’ll need in the future."